 Grade Inflation: The Next Battleground for Higher Education

-Data published by Higher Education Statistics Agency (HESA) in January 2018 shows that more than a quarter of UK undergraduates completing their studies in 2017 were awarded first-class honours.
+Data published by Higher Education Statistics Agency (HESA) continue shows that more than a quarter of UK undergraduates completing their studies in 2017 were awarded first-class honours.
 In 2012, the corresponding figure was only 18%.
 Add to this the number of students gaining upper second-class honours and we now find that the proportion of students gaining “good honours degrees” account for three-quarters of the student population in the UK.

 There is no doubt that improvements in primary and secondary school education have better-prepared students for their transition into higher education.
 The drive by the higher education sector to introduce professional standards and support the development of university teaching staff has made a positive contribution to the quality of teaching and learning that undergraduates receive today.

-The Higher Education Academy’s UK professional standards framework with its fellowship programme has provided much-needed credibility and recognition on the value of excellent teaching and pedagogy, especially in our ongoing environment of “research-first”.
+The Higher Education Academy’s UK professional standards framework with its fellowship programme has provided much-needed credibility and recognition on the value of excellent teaching and pedagogy, especially in our on-going environment of “research-first”.
 Yet it is difficult to see how these alone explain the steep increase in student performance over the past eight years, prompting questions around whether there are other external factors driving this increased performance.

 Don’t blame students